Home Battery Dispatch under a Tiered Peak Power Tariff: Prescient problem

-The problem \eqref{e-prescient} is a mixed-integer convex problem (MICP).
-To see this, we ignore the constraints that $s_i\in\{0,1\}$, and recognize the objective above as linear, and most of the constraints as linear equality and inequality constraints.
-The subtleties are that $m_k$ are convex expressions (since they are the max of subsets of $p$), and $z_k$ are also convex expressions, since $\psi(m_k,N)$ is a convex nondecreasing function \cite[\S 3.2.3]{boyd2004convex}.
-It follows that all constraints except $s_{lk} \in\{0,1\}$ are convex, so the prescient policy problem \eqref{e-prescient} is a MICP.
+The resulting problem is a mixed-integer convex problem (MICP); all constraints are convex except the binary constraints $s_{lk} \in \{0,1\}$.
+The objective is linear, most constraints are linear equalities or inequalities, and the only nonlinearities involve $m_k$ (each entry is the maximum of a subset of the $p_t$, hence convex) and $z_k = \psi(m_k, N)/N$, which is convex because $\psi(\cdot, N)$ is convex and nondecreasing~\cite[\S3.2.3]{boyd2004convex}.